johnroyer/awesome-php/README.md

 - [JSON Lint](https://github.com/Seldaek/jsonlint) - A JSON lint utility.
 - [JSONMapper](https://github.com/JsonMapper/JsonMapper) - A library for mapping JSON to PHP objects.
 - [HAL](https://github.com/blongden/hal) - A Hypertext Application Language (HAL) builder library.

-### LLM

-- [Instructor for PHP](https://github.com/cognesy/instructor-php) - Structured data outputs with LLMs, in PHP.
-- [LLPhant](https://github.com/LLPhant/LLPhant) - A comprehensive PHP Generative AI Framework using OpenAI GPT 4.
-Inspired by Langchain.
-- [OpenAI Client](https://github.com/openai-php/client) - OpenAI PHP is a supercharged community-maintained PHP API client that allows you to interact with OpenAI API.
-- [OpenAI Client for Laravel](https://github.com/openai-php/laravel) - OpenAI PHP for Laravel is a supercharged PHP API client that allows you to interact with OpenAI API.
-- [PHP Mistral AI SDK](https://github.com/SoftCreatR/php-mistral-ai-sdk) - A powerful and easy-to-use PHP SDK for the Mistral AI API, allowing seamless integration of advanced AI-powered features into your PHP projects.
-- [Jieba-PHP](https://github.com/fukuball/jieba-php) - A PHP port of Python's jieba.
-Chinese text segmentation for natural language processing.

 #### Logging